vijaybioinfo/DICE_Lung/GWAS/GWAS_Associations/examples/Coloc/README.md

 2.- filtered: These are filtered results based on your PPH4 threshold

-3.- summary: Contains matrix like files listing all filtered associations
+3.- summary: Contains matrix-like files listing all filtered associations